simplworld/simpl.world.website/_docs/services/Simpl-Games-API/index.md

 #### Bulk Endpoints

-In addition to the RESTful endpoints, `simpl-games-api` offers endpoint to operate on multiple resource at once.
+In addition to the RESTful endpoints, `simpl-games-api` offers endpoint to operate on multiple resources at once.

 Currently, the only operation supported on these endpoints are creation (via `POST`) and deletion (via `DELETE`)